 Other Benefits.
-Farmer Mac provides a term life insurance policy with a face amount approximately equal to one year's base compensation for each of the named executive officers (other than for Mr. Stenson who retired from Farmer Mac in August 2015), as well as paid parking in the garage beneath Farmer Mac's headquarters and additional long-term disability insurance above the level provided to other employees.
-The named executive officers other than Mr. Stenson also participate in Farmer

-Mac's other benefit plans on the same terms as other employees.
+Farmer Mac provides a term life insurance policy with a face amount approximately equal to one year's base compensation for each of the named executive officers, as well as paid parking in the garage beneath Farmer Mac's headquarters and additional long-term disability insurance above the level provided to other employees.
+The named executive officers also participate in Farmer Mac's other benefit plans on the same terms as other employees.
 These plans include medical, dental, and vision insurance with all premiums paid by Farmer Mac, funding of an employee health savings account by Farmer Mac, and a \$50,000 group term life insurance policy.
-In limited circumstances, Farmer Mac also reimburses for reasonable moving expenses and provides use of a corporate apartment during an executive officer's relocation process, a benefit that Mr. Covington received during 2015.
+In limited circumstances, Farmer Mac also reimburses for reasonable moving expenses and provides use of a corporate apartment during an executive officer's relocation process, a benefit that Mr. Covington received during the first several months of his employment beginning in January 2015.